wbolster/plyvel/doc/api.rst

       Open the underlying database handle.

-      Most arguments have the same name as the the corresponding LevelDB parameters; see the LevelDB documentation for a detailed description.
+      Most arguments have the same name as the corresponding LevelDB parameters; see the LevelDB documentation for a detailed description.
       Arguments defaulting to `None` are only propagated to LevelDB if specified, e.g. not specifying a `write_buffer_size` means the LevelDB